bartlomiej-zdrojewski/k361/README.md

 node ./app.js
 ```

-Now you can open a browser and go to "localhost:80" or if you changed the port, to "localhost:[port]".
+Now you can open a browser and go to "localhost:80", or if you changed the port, to "localhost:[port]".

+If you want to access the server from different device, you should open there a browser and go to "[network].[host]:[port]" For example adress "192.168.101:80" represents network "192.168.1.XXX", host "101" and port "80".

 ## Used software